eatwithforks/feedupdater/README.md

 FeedUpdater
 ===========

-Project to fetch latest manga automatically
+Project to fetch the latest manga automatically

 Features: